brunoalves9698/wooza/README.md

 ## Getting Started

+1 - Project created with Angular

-1 - The mocked json is in the /src/assets/test-wooza.json directory
+2 - The mocked json is in the /src/assets/test-wooza.json directory